Windows OS Hub

 • Managing Trusted Root Certificates in Windows 10 and 11

-• How to Disable/Enable Automatic Root Certificates Update in Windows?
+• How to Disable or Enable Automatic Root Certificate Updates in Windows

 • Certificate Trust List (STL) in Windows

-• Updating Trusted Root Certificates via GPO in an Isolated Environment
+• Update Root Certificates Automatically via GPO in an Isolated Environment

 Note.
-If your computers access the Internet through a proxy server, Microsoft recommends that you open direct access (bypass) to Microsoft Web sites to automatically renew root certificates.
+If your computers access the Internet through a proxy server, Microsoft recommends configuring direct access (bypass) to Microsoft websites to enable automatic root certificate renewal.
 However, it isn’t always possible or applicable due to corporate restrictions.

 Managing Trusted Root Certificates in Windows 10 and 11